The Cannabis Entourage Effect: Advantages & Examples

 Words and images by @SuperFunker.

 Cannabis produces hundreds of phytochemicals (cannabinoids, terpenes and phenols).
 Although most of these compounds aren’t fully understood, a growing body of research has confirmed their therapeutic potential.
 Cannabis phytochemicals are known to influence your endocannabinoid system and induce therapeutic effects that can treat common maladies and serious diseases.
 Cannabis produces so many medically significant compounds that researchers often refer to it as a “phytochemical factory.”

 Due to the potential health benefits, both the number and scope of Cannabis studies has greatly increased.
 Clinicians seek to leverage a variety of both physical and psychological healing effects to develop novel disease mitigation.
-An extensive list of this research can be found on our Scholarly Research page.
+An extensive list of this research can be found on Liquid Life's Scholarly Research page.
 We’ve sourced, described and linked more than 150 full-text studies, so you can quickly explore Cannabis science.
 Among the ailments considered:

 - Post-Traumatic Stress Disorder

 - Alzheimer’s Disease

 - Colon Cancer